Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: SYSTEM MODEL

 Stemming from the network architecture introduced so far, we can now formally define our problem, by focusing on the toy-model constituted by two QLANs interconnected by a single physical link between the corresponding super-nodes.
 We highlight that we develop our analysis in a worst-case scenario, namely the scenario where for each use of this channel, only an EPR pair can be distributed.

-\begin{prob} Given two QLANs, interconnected by a single physical link between the corresponding super-nodes, the goal is to design and engineer a multipartite entanglement state distributed in each QLAN so that artificial links among nodes belonging to different QLANs can be dynamically obtained on-demand, by overcoming so the constraints induced by the physical topologies. \end{prob}
+\begin{prob} Given two QLANs, interconnected by a single physical link between the corresponding super-nodes, the goal is to design and engineer a multipartite entanglement state distributed in each QLAN so that artificial links among nodes belonging to different QLANs can be dynamically obtained on-demand, by overcoming so the constraints induced by the physical topology. \end{prob}

 In essence, an \textbf{artificial link} represents a virtual communication link established between two remote nodes, since they share some entanglement.
-If, as instance, the two nodes shares an EPR pair, then they can exploit such a maximally entangled state for fulfilling a communication task -- such as the transmission of a qubit via teleportation -- even though they are not connected by a physical quantum link.
+This concept can be exemplified by considering an EPR pair shared between two nodes.
+Specifically, as long as the two node share an EPR, they can fulfill a communication task.
+As instance, they can transmit a qubit through the teleportation process, even in absence of a physical quantum link.
+In this sense, we say that the maximally entangled state acts as a virtual communication link.

 In EPR-based networks, artificial links between distant nodes can be obtained by relying only on bipartite entanglement and thus by performing swapping operations at intermediate nodes \cite{CacCalVan-20} so that an EPR pair between remote nodes is eventually obtained.
 Yet, this strategy presents a drawback: the identities of the nodes to be artificially linked must be decided a-priori.
 In other words, for each EPR pair\footnote{Hereafter, we obviously refer to maximally-entangled EPR pairs, neglecting any noise affecting the EPR generation and distributing for the sake of exposition simplicity.} distributed through the inter-QLAN link only one artificial link among distant nodes can be obtained.
 This implies that artificial links via entanglement swapping is reminiscent of \textit{reactive} classical routing strategies, where the source-destination path is discovered when a packet is ready to be transmitted.